yolken/yolken-blog/site/_posts/2021-08-01-most-core-values-are-meaningless.md

 Many other things, including the more generic behavioral guidelines discussed previously, can also be valued, put on the website, used for candidate and employee evaluations, and so forth.

+#### Avoid (or at least explain) any contradictions

+One of my former employers had values of both "get things done quickly" and "be super rigorous".
+Hypothetically then, one could release horribly buggy software quickly, or spend 3 months changing the color of a single button in the UI, or do anything between these two extremes, and all of these behaviors would be defensible using some subset of the core values.

+Ideally, values shouldn't contradict each other.
+Or, if they do, it should be very carefully explained how to achieve a balance between them.

 #### Don't apply core values where they aren't appropriate

 Core values, no matter how important they are, are not, by themselves, sufficient conditions